STEVE THURLOW.COM

 Itinerary

-Day 1: Friday 3rd– Malia, Crete
+Day 1: Malia, Crete Monday

-After a chance to rest after the flight, in the evening there will be a welcome cocktail gathering followed by a relaxing dinner.
-A selection of wines will be served with a buffet designed to show off the diversity and richness of Cretan cuisine in the company of some of your winery hosts during the trip.
+After a chance to rest after the flight at the hotel, in the evening there will be a welcome cocktail gathering followed by a relaxing dinner at the hotel.

-Day 2: Saturday 4th- Cooking School, Knossos and Boutari Winery, Crete
+Day 2: Cooking School, Knossos and Boutari Winery, Crete

-Learn about the range of fresh produce, herbs, fish, meat, vegetables and fruits that are available.
 Cretans are at the top of the world’s longevity list due to a low incidence of cancer, cardiovascular and neurological disease, largely attributable to diet and lifestyle.
 This will be explained in detail during the cooking class and over the lunch.

 The afternoon will be free for relaxing at the hotel or catching the sun on the beach.

-Late afternoon we depart for a visit to Knossos the world famous archaeological site from Bronze Age Crete.
+Late afternoon we depart for a guided visit to Knossos the world famous archaeological site from Bronze Age Crete.

-Day 3: Sunday 5th– Festos and Dafnes, Crete
+Day 3: Festos and Dafnes, Crete

 Up early this morning to cross to the south of the island to visit the ruins of Festos before the heat of the day.
 This is the second most important Bronze Age settlement discovered on Crete.